 If, despite their input, restructuring can’t be avoided, employees are more likely to appreciate your position because they will know you have explored all other avenues.
 By involving them, you may have minimised backlash to the decision.

-When determining the individuals to be made redundant, picture the shape of the organisation post-downsizing.
-Work out which employees and roles are critical for its future viability.
-Ensure you use fair and comprehensive selection criteria to identify which employees to make redundant and which roles to keep, reducing the risk of future legal challenges,
+When determining the individual roles to be made redundant, picture the shape of the organisation post-downsizing.
+Work out which \ roles are critical for its future viability.
+Ensure you use fair and comprehensive selection criteria to identify which positions to make redundant and which roles to keep, reducing the risk of future legal challenges,

 When restructuring an organisation, it is critical you identify non-essential positions, retain and motivate your high-performers and ensure remaining talent and experience are not lost.
 These considerations are key to ensuring a successful redundancy process.

-Telling staff they’re being made redundant is a difficult task.
-It can also be devastating for the person being retrenched.
+Telling staff their role is being made redundant is a difficult task.
+It can also be devastating for the person whose role is being retrenched.
 With forward planning and care, you can ensure redundancy notifications are handled correctly.

 Will you provide access to outplacement services?
 Some employers prefer not to assist former employees.
-This may be due to a desire to pretend redundancies haven’t happened or concerns about potential costs.
+This may be due to concerns about potential costs.

-However, offering outplacement support is a worthwhile investment.
+However, offering outplacement is a worthwhile investment.
 Former employees can receive: